Epic Games: Apple and Google disputes

 Apple responded to the lawsuit that it would terminate Epic's developer accounts by August 28, 2020, leading Epic to file a motion for a preliminary injunction to force Apple to return Fortnite to the App Store and prevent them from terminating Epic's developer accounts, as the latter action would leave Epic unable to update the Unreal Engine for any changes to iOS or macOS and leave developers that relied on Unreal at risk.
 The court granted the preliminary injunction against Apple from terminating the developer accounts as Epic had shown "potential significant damage to both the Unreal Engine platform itself, and to the gaming industry generally", but refused to grant the injunction related to Fortnite as "The current predicament appears of [Epic's] own making."
 In September 2020, Epic Games, together with thirteen other companies, launched the Coalition for App Fairness, which aimed for better conditions for the inclusion of apps into app stores.

-U.S. District Court Judge Yvonne Gonzalez Rogers issued her first ruling on Epic Games v.
+U.S. District Court Judge Yvonne Gonzalez Rogers issued her first ruling in Epic Games v.
 Apple on September 10, 2021.
 Rogers found in favor of Apple on nine of ten counts brought up against them in the case, including Epic's charges related to Apple's 30% revenue cut and Apple's prohibition against third-party marketplaces on the iOS environment.
 Rogers did rule against Apple on the final charge related to anti-steering provisions, and issued a permanent injunction that, in 90 days from the ruling, blocked Apple from preventing developers from linking app users to other storefronts from within apps to complete purchases or from collecting information within an app, such as an email, to notify users of these storefronts.
+Rogers' ruling was upheld at the Ninth Circuit on appeals, and the Supreme Court of the United States declined to hear the case, leaving Rogers' order against Apple in place.
+Though Apple did adjust its policies for third-party storefront, Epic argued these failed to achieve the goals set further.
+In April 2025, Rogers ruled in Epic's favor that Apple's changes were not sufficient.
+Rogers blocked Apple from taking fees from third-party stores or restrict how they are shown in apps, subsequently leading Epic to bring the Epic Games Store back to iOS within a week.